Hagatico/Hagatico/README.md

-## Hello, my name is Hagático, and I'm a Novice Game Developer!!
+## Hello, my name is Hagático, and I'm a novice game developer!

 ### 👥 | Social Media: